daudix/daudix.one/content/blog/2024-07-08-using-dumbphone/index.md

 Total absence; no vibration, no sound, nothing on the screen, even nothing when connecting to a PC.

 Turns out, I'm not the first, and not even the second person to have this exact issue.
 A [lot of others](https://old.reddit.com/r/GooglePixel/comments/nn7tcn/pixel_3_suddenly_off_and_nothing_will_turn_it/) have [reported the same scenario](https://xdaforums.com/t/fix-pixel-3-qusb_bulk_cid-xxxx_sn-xxxxxxxx.4205331/) and no one managed to get it to boot again.
-Some took it to repair shops, where they were told to replace the screen, but since the issue was not the screen but rather a hardware bug in the CPU (!!!), it didn't help.
+Some took it to repair shops, where they were told to replace the screen, but since the issue was not the screen but rather a hardware bug in the CPU (!!!) that causes the device to stuck in EDL mode, it didn't help.
 Instead, Google sent them new devices.

+Given how popular this problem is, Google should've shared the [signed firehose programmer](https://xdaforums.com/t/fix-pixel-3-qusb_bulk_cid-xxxx_sn-xxxxxxxx.4205331/post-84929449) so people could at least try to do something about it, but 4 years later they still haven't.

 Alright, I lied that no one managed to boot it again.
 One or two managed to boot it after leaving it for a year in a drawer without charging, but *that's it*.